-I have a good friend who’s in her late 80s and is still “sharp as a tack.”
+One of us has a good friend who’s in her late 80s and is still “sharp as a tack.”
 She’s active, attractive, fit and vibrant.
 If you met her, you would never guess her age!
 She looks and acts much younger.
-As a neurologist I know that not everyone can be like her, and that science can’t explain why she’s so special.
-But we do know some things that improve our chances.

 In their 2016 superager study, Lisa Feldman Barrett and colleagues at Massachusetts General Hospital wanted to know how superagers are able to maintain the brain structures that support youthful cognitive function even far into the aging process.